Step 5 of 1242% complete

 Q: My message doesn't appear after submitting.
 A: This is normal!
 Due to indexer lag, it can take 5-30 seconds for messages to appear.
 Click "Refresh" after waiting a moment.

 Q: I get an "insufficient funds" error.
 A: You need testnet tokens to pay for gas fees.
-Visit the Mendoza Testnet Faucet to get 0.001 ETH test tokens.
+Visit the Braga Testnet Faucet to get test GLM tokens.
 Make sure you're using the wallet address that matches your ARKIV_PRIVATE_KEY in your .env file.

 Q: How do I know if my transaction succeeded?
 A: Check the browser console for any errors.
 If you see a success message or the form clears, the transaction was submitted.
 Use "View on Explorer" to verify on-chain.